TriEmbed/quercus/README.md

 1. 10x10cm PCB
 2. Expecting review, changes and additions from community input
-3. Lots of room for forks with additional circuitry
+3. Lots of room for additional circuitry

-**0.70** ETA 2/14/2022 - Second prototype.
+**0.70** ETA 2/11/2022 - Second prototype.
 Pure superset of 0.60:

 1. Set of female headers to accept a Dialog programming adapter.
 The adapter and the SLG4704V-DIP cannot be on the board at the same time.
 2. CH340C USB interface chip that obviates the need for a dongle for programming via USB.